FHanus/ESP-IDF-Notes/ESP32 Software Setup/Eclipse Plugin/README.md

 * Navigate to the Downloads folder, extract the file and install Eclipse IDE by opening the "eclipse-inst" file.

 ## Eclipse setup and guidelines
-There is a detailed walk-through guide for the Eclipse ESP Plugin that you can follow to set up.
-There is a detailed walk you through taht is unnecessary to copy after the point of the instalation steps desribed above.
+There is a detailed walk-through guide for the Eclipse ESP Plugin that you can follow to set it up.
+It is unnecessary to copy all these steps into this guide past the point of the instalation steps described above.
 ```sh
 https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md
 ```